RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>33</sup> When thy wares went forth out of the seas, thou filledst many people; thou didst enrich the kings of the earth with the multitude of thy riches and of thy merchandise.
 <sup>34</sup> In the time [when] thou shalt be broken by the seas in the depths of the waters thy merchandise and all thy company in the midst of thee shall fall.
 <sup>35</sup> All the inhabitants of the isles shall be astonished at thee, and their kings shall be sore afraid, they shall be troubled in [their] countenance.
-<sup>36</sup> The merchants among the people shall hiss at thee; thou shalt be a terror, and never [shalt be] any more .
+<sup>36</sup> The merchants among the people shall hiss at thee; thou shalt be a terror, and never [shalt be] any more.
 ## Chapter 28

 <sup>1</sup> The word of the LORD came again unto me, saying,